Devon Baroque Orchestracelebrating 20 years of Baroque performance

-Devon Baroque is the principal orchestra in the South West specialising in baroque and early classical music played on period instruments and in appropriate style.
+Devon Baroque is the only fully professional orchestra in the South West specialising in Baroque and early Classical music played on period instruments and in appropriate style.
 Its directors are Persephone Gibbs and Andrew Wilson-Dickson.
 Click Here